 This is one of the popular use of a drone.
 A new sport called drone racing is now common, and people take part in it for fun.
-Special racing drones are designed for this purpose.
+Special racing drones are designed for this purpose, check it out.
 The racer wears a gear on his head, and he is only able to see what the drone itself can see.
 There are simple and complex tasks to carry out to win the race.
 Who so ever complete the tasks first wins the drone race.
 He or she is awarded and praised by the racing community.

 With the drone technology developing each day and drones stepping into every industry with the passage of time, there might be more uses of drones in the coming years.
 There is not a single design of a drone to carry out all the tasks.
 The nature of the tasks varies, so that’s why the shape, size, weight, and design of the drone vary accordingly.
 The basic design of a drone is beautiful bodies with 4 rotors which help it fly and move in the air.
 Most of the drones have different sensors and cameras installed into them.